cwchentw/lightweight-cms/content/sample/c-programming/hello-world.md

+---
-# Hello World in C
+title: Write a Hello World Program in C
+---

 ## Prologue